fl101/awardfares-blog/_posts/2023-07-04-married-segments.md

 <img src="/assets/img/married-segments/search-zrh.webp" alt="AwardFares search: Zurich to Tokyo." />

-No direct flights found.
-Why didn't the direct flights show up?
-Well, the answer is, these are **married segments**.
-I.e. the award seats on the Tokyo bound flights are only available **if** they are booked together with another segment.
-They cannot be booked by themselves.
+**NO** direct flights found.
+The direct flights didn't show up because these are **married segments**: the award seats on the Tokyo bound flights are only available **if** they are booked together with another segment.
+They cannot be booked individually.

 <img src="/assets/img/married-segments/search-vie-married.webp" alt="AwardFares search: Amsterdam to Vienna." />

 In this case it looks like the awards are only available together with Austrian segments, i.e. originating from VIE on an Austrian airlines flight.

-### Working out Married Segments
+## How to deal with married segments with AwardFares

 So how can we deal with this?
 Well, we can't split the married segments, so let's try to work it into our route instead by trying to find a suitable connecting flight to one of these married segments.